akarsh1888/questions/README.md

 23. controlled vs uncontrolled components
 25. what are refs in react and show an example
 26. is setState async operation ?
+27. Pure Components, Presentational Components, Dumb Components
+28. When you're passing a function as a prop to the child component,how to avoid child component to re-render
+29. Library vs Framework

 <!-- Node -->